NTIA/scos-tekrsa/README.md

 3. If it does not exist, create env file while in the root scos-sensor directory `cp env.template ./env`

-4. Make sure the scos-tekrsa dependency is in requirements.txt in the scos-sensor/src folder.
+4. Make sure the scos_tekrsa dependency is in requirements.txt in the scos-sensor/src folder.
 If you are using a different branch than master, change master in the following line to the branch you are using: `scos_tekrsa @ git+${DOCKER_GIT_CREDENTIALS}/NTIA/scos-tekrsa@master#egg=scos_tekrsa`

 	- Additionally, remove or comment any unnecessary dependencies, such as scos-usrp.